Posted by E. Smith-Carroll on May 29, 1999

 23 skidoo - This is an old phrase (from the 20s?) that I haven't heard anyone use in everyday speech.
 But it's probably the best-known expression from that time period.
 I've heard it used in old movies, etc., but I don't know what it means.

 Cup of Joe - Cup of coffee.
 I think everyone knows what it means (variations: cup of java/cup of mud) but I've rarely heard it used outside of old detective movies.
 Or maybe truck stops (restaurants catering to truckers).
 Maybe I just don't hang around the right people.
 I couldn't find the expression in any of my books, which is surprising.
-But I think it's interesting to note that in " Listening to America" by Stuart Berg Flexner, Simon and Schuster, Mr. Flexner has a whole section on the common use of "Joe" or "joe" in American expressions.
+But I think it's interesting to note that in Listening to America: An Illustrated History of Words and Phrases from Our Lively and Splendid Past by Stuart Berg Flexner, Simon and Schuster, Mr. Flexner has a whole section on the common use of "Joe" or "joe" in American expressions.

 Hang ten - A surfing term referring, I am guessing, to one's ten toes hanging off a surfboard.
 My 15-year-old kids have heard of it, so I guess it's still used.